HumabHatterZed/WhistleWindInscryptionMods/README.md

 |⤷ Clouded Monk|4|2|<img align="center" src="https://i.imgur.com/H6vESv7.png"><img align="center" src="https://i.imgur.com/nR7Ce9J.png">||||

 ## Future Plans
-Hey, you made it to the bottom of this ReadMe, congrats!
-Below's a couple-a things I've got rattlin' around in my head.
-These may or may not be implemented in the future, depending on how things go.
+Congrats on scrolling all the way down here!
+Below are a few things that I'll be working on in the future, or at least plan on doing.

-* Further balancing, tweaks, bug fixes.
+* Further balancing, tweaks, bug fixes (feedback is always welcome!).
 * Expansion pack of Library of Ruina abnormalities?

 <!--- * Add a custom card choice node for abnormalities, based on their Lob Corp risk level.